RAINet-Lab/chronoprof/README.md

 # CHRONOPROF: Profiling Time Series Forecasters and Classifiers in Mobile Networks with Explainable AI

-This repository contains the artifacts from the study **"CHRONOPROF: Profiling Time Series Forecasters and Classifiers in Mobile Networks with Explainable AI."** We plan to release the artifacts publicly once the paper is accepted.
+This repository contains the artifacts from the study **"CHRONOPROF: Profiling Time Series Forecasters and Classifiers in Mobile Networks with Explainable AI."**

 This work will be presented at the IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM) 2025.